 Intermixed with Quebec City’s 400+ years of history, are gourmet restaurants, cozy Quebecois diners, museums, boutiques, and cafés.
 The Historic District of Old Quebec is the heart of Quebec City, the first place most people visit.

-a brief history of quebec city
+A brief history of Quebec City

 Quebec is a city steeped in history, one that precedes the establishment of Canada (July 1, 1867) by 259 years.
 While Samuel de Champlain is known as the father of Quebec, it was Jacques Cartier, a French explorer, who first explored the Saint-Lawrence River and surrounding regions in the late 16th century.

-Sixty-six years after Cartier’s final expedition to the Gulf of Saint-Lawrence, Samuel de Champlain established the first settlement for New France in 1608.
 A colonized region spanning as far south as New Orleans, Louisiana, Champlain’s settlement (now known as Quebec City) was the heart of French North America.

 With a population of fewer than thirty lumberjacks, labourers and carpenters, the colony slowly grew as Recollect missionaries, labourers, families and the Augustine and Ursuline sisters arrived from France

-Establishing a fur trading post in what is now the neighbourhood of Place-Royale, trade was set up between the colonists and local Indigenous people (mostly Huron-Wendat tribes).
 While there were tensions between the colony and the Iroquois tribes in the area from time to time, the colony continued to grow.
 Spreading out to the top of Cap Diamant (where Fairmont Chateau Frontenac now stands, as well as the neighbourhood of Old Quebec, also known as Vieux-Québec) and along the banks of the Saint-Lawrence River.

 The Cap was (and is) the ideal vantage point in New France: allowing Champlain and the colonists to see ships sailing through the waters of the Saint-Lawrence River – spotting their enemies in time to prepare their defences.